pixel

 Ask the Author: Reflections of a Narrator & Author on Producing an Audiobook

-Ask the Authors, Publishing, Tips
+Ask the Authors, Blog, Publishing

 How are audiobooks changing the publishing industry?
 What is involved in the production of an audiobook?
 What is it like for an author to have her book narrated by someone other than herself?
 This month we interview author Kate Rademacher and audiobook narrator Becket Royce about their experience collaborating on the production of Following the Red Bird: First Steps into a Life of Faith.
 If you have any questions you’d like to ask our authors, make sure to leave a comment on our Facebook or Twitter!